quodvideo/dexter-cl/README.md

 Dexter is a widget toolkit.

---I've barely started writing this.
+~~I've barely started writing this.
 It will probably be similar to OpenStep, but hardly anything is determined.
-The files in here now are just me getting familiar with CLX, Roswell, asdf, etc.--
+The files in here now are just me getting familiar with CLX, Roswell, asdf, etc.~~

 Some progress has been made.
 I'm using Roswell with SBCL on Debian.
 I'm using OpenStep as a guide, though I'm mostly working from Apple's documenation for AppKit and UIKit.